Service on stretch of Orange Line being suspended over 6 weekends for repairs

 The MBTA will be replacing and adding new signage, cleaning, painting and repairing stairs and tile at the stations.

-Crews will also replace 2,250 feet of track within the Chinatown Station.
+Crews will also replace 2,250 feet of track, which the T says is at least 30-years-old, within the Chinatown Station.

+This work following the June derailment on the Red Line at the JFK/UMass Station causing weeks of delays.

 “We came to firmly understand over the summer that we need to accelerate the pace of investments and we need to show results and we need to increase the reliability and safety of the system,” Poftak said.